2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Clothing For Vietnam

 Vietnam is incredibly photogenic!
-Rather than using your phone camera to capture the sights, we recommend upgrading to an actual camera (one that has a wrist or neck strap is ideal).
-We travel with a Canon Rebel fitted with a 18-135mm lens – and carry a smaller Canon Powershot that easily fits into zippered pockets and is a great budget camera.
+Rather than using your phone to capture the sights, we recommend upgrading to an actual camera (one that has a wrist or neck strap is ideal).
+We shoot with a Canon Rebel fitted with a 18-135mm lens.
+We also carry a smaller Canon Powershot that easily fits into zippered pockets and is a great budget camera.

 Anti-Theft Bag for Vietnam

 Unfortunately, theft is common in some Vietnam cities.
 We keep our valuables tucked away in zippered compartments of our cross-body day bags.
-I carry a Timbuk2 Messenger Bag, which isn’t designed for travel, but is perfect for deterring pickpockets from getting into my bag!
-Travelon features a full line of anti-theft bags that are perfect for travelers to Vietnam.
+I carry a Timbuk2 Messenger Bag, which isn’t designed for travel, but is perfect for deterring pickpockets!

 Eating the delectable food in Vietnam is a must!
 That said, there is always a chance of getting sick from something you eat.
 We recommend using antibacterial hand gel frequently, drinking bottled water (bring a reusable water bottle with a filter) and packing belly meds, just in case.